formkit/docs-content/inputs/datepicker.md

 ::Callout
 ---
   type: tip
-  label: Placeholder
+  label: Placeholder & Overlay
 ---
-To show a placeholder when in dual entry mode, you must enable the `overlay`.
+To show a placeholder when in dual entry mode, you must enable the mask `overlay`.
 This is not necessary with `picker-only` enabled.
+Learn more about [masks and overlays here](/inputs/mask#overlay-colorizing-a-mask).
 ::

 ### Picker only